copier-org/copier/README.md

 answers will be the last ones he used.

-To make sure projects based on your templates can make use of this nice feature, add a file called `.copier-answers.yml.tmpl` in your template's root folder, with this content:
+To make sure projects based on your templates can make use of this nice feature, add a file called `.copier-answers.yml.tmpl` (or your chosen `templates_suffix`) in your template's root folder, with this content:

 ```yml
 # Changes here will be overwritten by Copier